 ISS will occasionally hold employment workshops during orientation week.
 You are strongly encouraged to attend an orientation so that you are aware of all requirements, including visa regulations, obtaining a Social Security Number or Individual Taxpayer Identification number (ITIN) and filing a tax return.

-To search for on-campus employment, refer to the UW-Madison Student Job Center at 333 East Campus Mall #9701 or online at https://jobcenter.wisc.edu.
+To search for on-campus employment, refer to the UW-Madison Student Job Center at 333 East Campus Mall #9701 or online.

 Academic Training